DataDog/storedog/README.md

 - **Postgres**: A Postgres database that stores the product catalog and order data, as well as the Discount service's data.
 - **Nginx**: A reverse proxy that routes requests to the appropriate service.
 Also known as `service-proxy`.
 - **DBM**: An optional Python service that runs a long-running query to demonstrate Database Monitoring.
 See [the DBM service's README](./services/dbm/README.md) for details on how to run this service.
-- **The Datadog Agent**: collects metrics and traces from the other services and sends them to Datadog.
+- **OpenTelemetry Collector**: receives OTLP telemetry from the application services and writes it to the configured exporters.
 - **Puppeteer**: A Node.js service that runs a headless browser to generate RUM data for the frontend.

 > [!NOTE]